-The Technical Safety Office (TSO) is the organizational unit that provides administrative and technical services in support of the ISU Radiation Safety/Protection Program.
+The Environment Health and Safety Department (formerly TSO) is the organizational unit that provides administrative and technical services in support of the ISU Radiation Safety/Protection Program.

 Contacts Sheet for Radiological and Hazardous Material Responses – Quick Reference Sheet

 The University is committed to an effective radiation protection program to eliminate unnecessary exposures to radiation and to reduce all exposures to levels that are As Low As Reasonably Achievable (ALARA), taking into account all social and economic considerations.
 The ALARA goals for Idaho State University are set by the Radiation Safety Committee (RSC) and are based upon the legal limits set by the Nuclear Regulatory Commission, good radiation protection practices, and when available, historical dose information for each active radiation program.
 The visitor ALARA goal is 100 mrem/calendar year (10 mSv/yr) or 25 mrem/calendar quarter (2.5 mSv/qtr).